Master’s Program Serial Storytelling

 Applicants need to provide proof of their English language skills at B2 level of the Common European Framework of Reference for Languages, e.g. by a TOEFL score of 87 points (internet-based) or equivalent test results.
-Native English speakers are exempted from this.
-In addition, all applicants have to demonstrate the appropriate level of English during the selection process (interviews and writing assignments).
+Native English speakers are exempted from this, as well as applicants holding an English high-school diploma or an English academic degree In addition, all applicants have to demonstrate the appropriate level of English during the selection process (interviews and writing assignments).

 Only if you apply for the German track.

-Section 1, 2 and 4 of the application tasks must be answered in English.
-Applicants for the international track are requested to submit also sections 3, 5 and 6 in English.
-Candidates for the German track are requested to submit sections 3, 5 and 6 in German language.
+Section 1 – 3 of the application tasks must be answered in English.
+Applicants for the international track are requested to submit also sections 4 – 6 in English.
+Candidates for the German track are requested to submit sections 4 – 6 in German language.

 Non-EU students are welcome to apply to the program.

 Can I submit completed scripts or films in addition to the application documents?